CarlosEmanuelMartins/cem-website/index.md

 $ sudo make install install-doc install-html install-info
 ```

-### windows
+### Windows

 There are also a few ways to install Git on Windows:

 * The most official build is available for download on the Git website note that this is a project called **Git for Windows**, which is separate from Git itself.
 * You can also use the **Git Chocolatey package** but keep in mind this packed is community maintained.
 * Another easy way to get Git installed is by installing **GitHub Desktop**.
 The installer includes a command line version of Git as well as the GUI.

 ## Git Config

 Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
 These variables can be stored in three different places:

-* [path]/etc/gitconfig --> --system --> applis to the system
+* [path]/etc/gitconfig --> --system --> applies to the system
-* ~/.config/git/config --> --global --> applis to the user
+* ~/.config/git/config --> --global --> applies to the user
-* config file in the Git directory --> --local --> applis to the folder
+* config file in the Git directory --> --local --> applies to the folder

-The more specific config level is aplied overrides previous levels.
+The more specific the config setting the higher priority it has, thus allowing overriding of previous levels.
 Folder config in action then user then system. // cascading

 ### Quick first time config

-When you first install git on your machine theres a few recomened confics you should do the the gloval (user) config file
+When you first install git on your machine theres a few recomened confics you should do the the global (user) config file

 * config your identity